International Professionals Program

 After 8 weeks of intensive training, you will have the skills and confidence to apply to and interview for professional jobs.
 For an additional 6 months, you will work closely with our team to connect to employment opportunities and we will provide career coaching along the way.
 Some of the subjects covered: resume writing, researching employers and applying for jobs, interviewing successfully, building a professional network, and designing an action plan for your career.

 Hesitating on whether you should apply for IPP?
 Or not sure if you qualify?
 Don’t worry!
 Fill out the application form and we will get in touch with you.

 IPP addresses brain waste in Philadelphia.
 More than 40% of the immigrants seeking our services have at least a college degree from their home countries.
 Many are unemployed or underemployed, working in low-wage jobs.
 This program is helping highly skilled immigrants actualize their full potential and informing the emerging field of skilled immigrant integration on a national level.

 Welcoming Center is one of only a handful of organizations in the U.S. addressing the issue of skilled immigrant integration, and IPP is the only program in the tristate region of Pennsylvania, New Jersey, and Delaware.
 IPP is funded by Philadelphia Works Inc.

 Watch IPP graduate, Yulia, talk about why she joined IPP and how the program helped her.

 “I am so grateful for IPP as now I have started working full time in the city in a professional role.
 I enjoy creative problem solving and really appreciate the impact I have had at my workplace.”

 Immigrant Fellowship Program

-If you are a private sector employer looking to hire fellows, learn more about our opportunities for employers.
+If you are an employer interested in increasing your access to diverse talent, learn more about our opportunities for employers.